 Simpson Rope Winch for chainsaws

-Simpson Model CS Capstan rope winch…Currently, the lead time for the next available CS Winch is Months…thus we’re not taking online orders…if you want on a contact list then send us a query.
+Simpson Model CS Capstan rope winch…Currently, the lead time for the next available CS Winch is Months…thus we’re not taking online orders…if you want on a ‘no obligation’ contact list then send us a query.

 - Mounts to your chainsaw